IllinoisReliableAutonomyGroup/Abstract-Rendering/README.md

                 └── step-000XXXXXX.ckpt
 ```

-For example, the train_data_new scene used in this repository sits at:
+For example, the U-turn scene used in this repository sits at:

 ```
 nerfstudio/outputs/train_data_new/splatfacto/2025-05-09_151825/